 Advanced Mass Update with an Expression

-Use an Advanced mass updateClosed permanently change one set of values to another set of values for the same field when you need to permanently update a field with an expression.
+Use an Advanced mass updateClosed when you need to permanently update a field with an expression.
 Doing so can reduce your workload.
 For example, one Advanced mass update can produce the same results as two queries and two simple mass updates.
 Expressions also permit updates that just are not available any other way.

 An expression is a string that can contain a mix of variable and literal tokens.
-Variable tokens are enclosed in braces ('{' and '}') and contain a period-delimited string of accessors (accessors are referenced by the Java name, which can be found in the Data DictionaryClosed organizes the tables and fields that house all of your district's administrative information).
+Variable tokens are enclosed in braces ('{' and '}') and contain a period-delimited string of accessors (accessors are referenced by the Java name, which can be found in the Data DictionaryClosed).
 A variable token might also contain a function and parameters for that function.
 Literal tokens are any portions of the expression that are not variable tokens.
 The following is an example of an expression:

 {person.lastName}, {person.firstName}